Gharib24/glinet/beryl/README.md

 # Beryl (GL-MT1300)
 https://www.gl-inet.com/products/gl-mt1300/

 These two script modifications were based on release 3.203.
+This continues to work for 3.211, no changes, just replace the existing file.

 ## Overview
 `mt1300_led` - Script that controls the LED itself via `i2cset` commands.
 I've added a brightness section (and math) instead of leaving the hard coded 100% brightness.